isc-projects/stork/doc/devel.rst

     cd webui
     npx ng test

+There is a convenient `rake ng_test` shortcut for this.

-Make sure you have chromium installed on the system.
+Make sure you have chromium (Linux) or chrome (Mac) installed on the system.
 As of today, we don't know any way to run those tests with Firefox.
 Here's couple comments regarding running those tests:

 * When adding new component or service with `ng generate component|service ...`, the Angular framework will add .spec.ts file for you with a boilerplate code there.
 In most cases, the first step in